Lenovo launches ANZ Sustainability Services Consultancy

 Australian Unity general manager commercial Sasha Hansen said, “Lenovo’s Asset Recovery Service has been instrumental in helping us minimise our supply chain touch points and logistics, and it is exciting to hear that they are now launching a Sustainability Services Consultancy making it easier to tap into the array of sustainability services they offer.”

-Codington said, “Since the beginning of this fiscal year, we have already seen a 43% YoY increase in the number of customers using Lenovo’s Asset Recovery Services.”
+Codrington said, “Since the beginning of this fiscal year, we have already seen a 43% YoY increase in the number of customers using Lenovo’s Asset Recovery Services.”

 Lenovo is also developing a Sustainability Tokens and Dashboard, which will allow customers to purchase tokens up front to put towards sustainability services.
 This will offer a streamlined customer experience, greater financial visibility of sustainability investments, as well as a holistic view of ESG metrics.